soburnet/skyler-baker-portfolio/README.md

 I am currently hoping to develop skills in data visualization design to promote the use of data within arts organizations, so more data-driven strategies can be incorporated.
 I believe data will be vital to ensuring the sustainability of arts organizations, so an understanding of how to utilize data visualizations to tell stories is equally as critical for arts leaders to be able to convey key information from the data.
 I look forward to gaining these skills to better serve the arts industry.

 # What I Hope to Learn
-There are several things I am eager to learn from this course.
-Please read the following.
+There are several things I am eager to learn from this course which are as follows.

 1. How to Effectively Utilize Color in Data Visualizations
 2. How Data Visualizations can Strengthen Key Points & Emphasize a Story